Music Interface

 ```

-The namespace used by the mod is **`musicinterface`**, so this folder name must match exactly.
+📌 The namespace used by the mod is **`musicinterface`** → this must be respected exactly.

 ```